 What is ORCID?

 ORCID (Open Researcher and Contributor ID) is an international non-profit organization that assigns unique IDs to authors of scientific works worldwide.
-ORCID is the most widely used international author identification system with currently (as of May 2021) more than 11 million IDs, which is why many publishers and research funders already use ORCID iDs to uniquely identify scientific authors.
+ORCID is the most widely used international author identification system with currently (as of the end of 2022) more than 9.1 million active IDs, which is why many publishers and research funders already use ORCID iDs to uniquely identify scientific authors.

 Example of an ORCID iD: 0000-0002-1825-0097